Vonr/hload/README.md

 ## Installation

-hload provides automatically built binaries in the [releases](https://github.com/Vonr/hload/releases), which may be retrieved manually or with [cargo-binstall](https://github.com/cargo-bins/cargo-binstall).
+hload provides automatically built binaries for certain targets in the [releases](https://github.com/Vonr/hload/releases).
+They may be retrieved manually or with [cargo-binstall](https://github.com/cargo-bins/cargo-binstall) with `cargo binstall hload`.

-You can choose to install from source with `cargo install --git https://github.com/Vonr/hload`
+You can choose to install from source with `cargo install hload`

 ## Credits